|

 which caused us to cancel our trip to WV.
 We're looking for a few people for next year, to watch the stand

 for us, so we can attend our WV family reunion, and on a few other local special events that we missed this year.
+Well again, our sincerest appreciation for helping make this season a success and our deepest apologies for

 those events that we may have missed.
 This was a learning experience for us, we will try to do better next season!
 Since I